 - 1. Navigate to sampling location: - a.
 Lakes (3 samples): - i.
 Deepest point in the lake, determined by bathymetric site map and GPS coordinates (location = c0) - ii.
-Near the lake inlet (location = in) - iii.
-Near the lake outlet (location = ot) - iv.
+Near the lake inlet (location = lit1 or in) - iii.
+Near the lake outlet (location = lit2 or ot) - iv.
 Please note that you can move away from the inlet or outlet sensor locations if conditions are inappropriate (e.g., too much plant cover, hard substrata) for sampling due to changes in water level or plant growth.
 If this occurs, please note approximate distance from the infrastructure in the date remarks. - b.
 Rivers (3 samples, near water chemistry sampling location and 2 other haphazardly chosen locations): - i.
 Sensor/buoy location (location = c0) - ii.
 Choose two other locations representative of the sensor location.
-Locations should be ±10 m of the river depth at the buoy and a minimum of 50 m apart from each other. - 2.
-In lakes and rivers, gently lower an anchor at the bow and allow boat to float back with wind or current to sampling location.
-Drop a second anchor at the stern to hold boat in place. - a.
+Locations should be ± 10 m of the river depth at the buoy and a minimum of 50 m apart from each other.

+- a.
 Allow ~5 minutes for sediments to settle after lowering the anchor, you can use this time to prepare the sampling equipment. - b.
 Using a bow anchor rope 2 times the water depth will minimize disturbance of the sediment at the sampling location. - c.
-Sample on the side of the boat, away from the motor and anchor, so as not to interfere with the ponar or disturb the sediments
+Sample on the side of the boat, away from the motor and anchor, so as not to interfere with the ponar or disturb the sediments - d.
+Measure the depth to bottom and record in the mobile app. - e.
+Rinse the ponar with lake/river water prior to sampling at a new location.

-3. Release the safety pin on the ponar sampler and open the bottom of the ponar (Figure 29).
+3. Release the safety pin on the ponar sampler and open the bottom of the ponar (Figure 30).
 Place the pinch-pin (with spring) in the ponar and hold the ponar by the rope at the top.
 The sampler should stay in the open position as long as there is tension on the rope.
 The ponar will close automatically when the tension is released (i.e., the sampler hits sediment).